Brandon1811/ansible-role-cakephp4/README.md

 # ansible_cakephp
-ansible role to setup a hardened LAMP server &amp; deploy a cakephp app on it
+ansible playbook(s) to setup a hardened LAMP server & deploy a cakephp app on it